bahamapascal/ICCR/README.md

 - It copies downloaded IOTA IRI files into `/opt/iccr/download`.
 - It maintains backup copies of previous IOTA IRI file version in `/opt/iccr/bak`.

-## Spawn ICCR in containers

-*NOTE: docker and docker-compose must be installed*

-- Execute the following command to spawn ICCR in containers `sudo docker-compose up -d`.

 For further details please refer to the [wikis](https://github.com/bahamapascal/ICCR/wiki) page.